Group conferences and streams

 /docs/server/media/streaming_publish/en.png

-2. The address which will be used to notify about available stream via RTSP ANNOUNCE protocol.
+2. URL Publish — the address used by our server to notify about available streams via the RTSP ANNOUNCE protocol.

 3. Check Authentication to enter username and password and gain access to the service.